team-project-2018/ci-robotic-software/README.md

 - .gitlab-ci.yml 			-> defines pipeline that runners should execute
 - Dockerfile				-> defines our application as image

 ## Important tools
 - Docker					-> Engine to build the containers and therefore our whole system
 - Docker-compose				-> can set up multiple containers in a specified file and put them on the same network
 - Docker Swarm					-> cluster orchestration tool integrated with docker engine (easier set up than Kubernetes)
 - Kubernetes with kubeadm,kubectl, kubelet	-> more sophisticated yet more difficult cluster orchestration tool

 ## Steps to reproduce:
 The following steps document the process of setting up our system as exactly as possible:
 1. Install the community edition of Gitlab https://about.gitlab.com/installation/#ubuntu

 2. Configure to use the Gitlab-Runners https://docs.gitlab.com/runner/install/linux-manually.html

 3. Install docker
 https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce-1

 4. Install docker-compose
 https://docs.docker.com/compose/install/

 5. Find out your ip that router assigns to your machine: use nmcli and look for the line that starts with inet4.
 Note the ip that follows after inet4 - this is the ip that router assigns to pc

-6. Map this ip to some artificial name (in our case master) in /etc/hosts (see hosts file in repository) - later we want to access gitlab instance over this ip but instead of using ip we want to type artificial name in browser
+6. Map this ip to some artificial name (in our case master) in /etc/hosts (see hosts file in repository)
+   - later we want to access gitlab instance over this ip but instead of using ip we want to type artificial name in browser.

-7. Create docker-compose.yml file from our repository and start containers with docker-compose up -d(you have to be in same folder as docker-compose.yml file when typing this command, -d for background)
+7. Create docker-compose.yml file from our repository and start containers with: docker-compose up -d
+	(you'd have to be in same folder as docker-compose.yml file when typing this command, -d for background)

 8. type: master:7070 in browser and log in to Gitlab for first time (may take a while to pull images and start containers)

 9. Create a project and initialize a git repository to pull and push to remote gitlab repository, just follow the advice of gitlab page to initialize and configure git on local machine

 10. Register runner
-    - Go inside gitlab-runner container with: docker exec -it "name of container" bash (to find out name of container type docker ps and look for some name with gitlab-runner in it)
+    - Go inside gitlab-runner container with: docker exec -it "name of container" bash
+    (to find out name of container type docker ps and look for some name with gitlab-runner in it)

+    - once inside container type:
+    gitlab-runner register
-    - once inside container type: gitlab-runner register and follow advice: use image gitlab:dind for service dind, you can find token in gitlab container under Admin Area -> Runners or Settings -> CI/CD -> Runner settings
+    and follow advice: use image gitlab:dind for service dind you can find token in gitlab container under Admin Area -> Runners or Settings -> CI/CD -> Runner settings

     - If runner is not available in gitlab check clone_url, network_mode, volume in .docker-compose.yml and /etc/gitlab-runner/config.toml inside gitlab

     - The registration process should look like this:

 	root@8a6bdc06e08b:/# gitlab-runner register